wing5wong/artisan-whs-static/source/_announcements/2025-03-14_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-BOOKINGS CLOSE at 5.00pm on Monday 7 April, the evening before the interviews.
+BOOKINGS CLOSED at 5.00pm on Monday 7 April, the evening before the interviews.

-•	Please be mindful when choosing Mathematics if your child has Ms Devi as their teacher as there are two Ms Devi's in our Mathematics Department.
-Ms Rajneeta Devi (Teacher Code 'DR') and Ms Sharuna Devi (Teacher Code 'DES')

-•	The following teachers will NOT be available for the Conferences:
-Ms Jo Ander (Psychology)
-Ms Leanne Gale (Food & Nutrition)
-Ms Victoria Rivers (Dance & Health)
-Mr Bruce Spencer (Automotive)
-Mrs Mignon Stevenson (English)
-Mr Luke Van Der Lubbe (Physical Education)

-NB: If Mr Van Der Lubbe is your son/daughters PE teacher please choose Mr Joseph Correa.

-Any queries or difficulties in booking your appointment times please phone 349 0177.